NEW: A 16-year-old girl stabbed at Jerusalem gay pride parade has died

 “Shira was murdered because she bravely supported the principle that each one can live their life in honor and security,” Netanyahu said in a statement.

-"We will not allow this despicable killer to undermine the core values that Israeli society is based upon.
-We contemptuously denounce his actions of hate and violence.
-We will do everything in our power to bring this killer to face justice," the Prime Minister added.
+“We will not allow this despicable killer to undermine the core values that Israeli society is based upon.
+We contemptuously denounce his actions of hate and violence,” he added.